The Startup Accelerator FAQsAll your questions should be answered here.

 What is The Escape Club?

-At the end of the Idea Accelerator you will be invited to join The Escape Club (for free).
+At the end of The Startup Accelerator you will be invited to join The Escape Club (for free).

 What is The Escape Club?